19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Economy/Miscellaneous Prices/Clothier.md

 # Clothier

-Worn clothes take no item slots, otherwise they take 1.
+Worn clothes do not use an [Equipment Slot](../../../Items%20and%20Gear/Equipment%20Slot.md).

 | Item                                |   Time | Slots | Cost |
 | ----------------------------------- | -----: | ----: | ---: |